taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-13-Compiling-Code-For-The-ARDrone.markdown

 1. Fetch the libpcap source [here][02] and unpack it.

-2. Start up the cross compile environment, build an ARM version of libpcap and install it with the following commands, remember the prefix part(to get the command right we 		used [the ARM cross-compiling howto][2] and [the www.secdev.org guide][3] for inspiration):
+2. Start up the cross compile environment, build an ARM version of libpcap and install it with the following commands.
+Remember the prefix part, to get the command right we 		used [the ARM cross-compiling howto][2] and [the www.secdev.org guide][3] for inspiration.

 		$ codesourcery-arm-2009q3.sh
 		$ CC=arm-none-linux-gnueabi-gcc ./configure --prefix=/usr/local/codesourcery/arm-2009q3/arm-none-linux-gnueabi/ --host=arm-none-linux-gnu \